 This course addresses with differences between regulatory compliance and business requirements, the interface between the repair station, the government, and the customer (since all three must work together), and how to respond effectively to audit findings.

-Regulations Impacting the Sale, Purchase, Receiving, Inspection and Stocking of Aircraft Parts
+Regulations Impacting the Sale, Purchase, Receiving, Inspections and Stocking of Aircraft Parts

 This course gives an overview of the federal regulations applicable to the sale, purchase, receiving, inspection, and stocking of aircraft parts.
 The curriculum will benefit any person involved in the design, production, or maintenance of civil aviation articles, aviation sales, and purchasing agents, and representatives, or aviation executives, managers, supervisors, inspectors, auditors, technicians, and support staff.